-The Quality Improvement department monitors providers' compliance with Clear Spring's standards through periodic data collected from the CAHPS survey.
+The Quality Improvement department monitors providers' compliance with Clear Spring Health's standards through periodic data collected from the CAHPS survey.
 The Consumer Assessment of Health Plan Survey (CAHPS) is administered to our members by CMS each year between January and April.
-The survey's goal is to evaluate the experience Medicare members have had with the Clear Spring services and our participating providers.
+The survey's goal is to evaluate the experience Medicare members have had with Clear Spring Health services and our participating providers.

-Quality Improvement reviews survey data to obtain a general indication of how well Clear Spring meets member expectations and to identify areas where improvement is needed.
+Quality Improvement reviews survey data to obtain a general indication of how well Clear Spring Health meets member expectations and to identify areas where improvement is needed.
 Specific areas of focus are:

-- A. Our members' overall ratings of their:
+Members' overall ratings of their:

 - Health Plan

 - Provider office staff performance

-- B. Assessment of member perceptions related to:
+- Assessment of member perceptions related to:

 - Customer service

 - Getting needed care

 - Getting care quickly

 - How well doctors communicate

 - Shared decision making

 - Coordination of care

-Health promotion and education
+- Health promotion and education